scuzzydude/asimov/asimov.md

 This proportional responsibility for the work of art is the only "right" that the **scootage** are entitled to.
 They elect trustees and curators.
 They may vote on specific measure of handling or location of the artwork.
 From a legal perspective, I believe this could be important -- **scoot** are not securities because the underlying asset is not owned by the **scootage.** Scoot is the exact opposite of limited liability -- it is full responsibility.
 Responsibility does have value.
 In societal terms, proportional responsibility has to have more value than limited liability.
 A system to measure that value has got to scare politicians everywhere.
 Good, it should.

-Artwork that generate income will have to follow very strict rules.
+Artwork that generates income will have to follow very strict rules.
 The **scooter** should spell out how much reserve a trustee should keep on account for insurance, security, maintenance and administration.
 Salaries may be paid to **scootees** be approved by the **scootage** and should be reasonable to the effort required.
 Since the primary responsibility of both **The Foundation** and the **scootee** is the appreciation of works of genius, excess income should be used to buy scoot on the open market, which decrease supply and increase unit value.
 Another alternative is to use excess income to create a collection of work.
 There is no means for excess income to be distributed direct to **scootage --** holding **scoot** is a commitment, not an investment.
 You can sell your responsibility, but you can only profit if you did your job, meaning the appreciation of the underlying artwork grew.
 This means you were responsible.
 If you're scoot fails, the valuation falls to zero, there is no way to get the artwork back.[^6] It belongs to humanity.
-At this point, artwork possession would fall to the **The Foundation**, which would maintain the artwork and scoot-chain in **statis**.[^7]
+At that point, possession would fall to the **The Foundation**, which would maintain the artwork and scoot-chain in **statis**.[^7]

 **Scoot** can be openly traded for other **scoot** and for **asimov**, but not for fiat or crypto.
 This virtual separation of **scoot** trade is called the **responsibility domain**, where **asimov** trading for goods or other currencies occur on the **value domain**.
 Holders of **scoot** wishing to convert to fiat or bitcoin must trade their **scoot** for **asimov**, which can then be traded for other currencies.
 The scoot domain is a pure market of responsibility for genius and vanity -- not property -- we want to keep that separate from commerce.

 One difference in the domains is that traders in the **responsibility domain** must be identified and validated by **The Foundation**.
-Trades in the responsibility domain incure no transaction fees.
+Trades in the responsibility domain incur no transaction fees.
 Traders only in **asimov** on the **value domain** can trade pseudonymously like bitcoin or other cryptocurrencies, though this may require fees, though I will describe a system will the overhead is low for non-anonymous traders.
 Registered traders in the responsibility domain are called **pledges**, because by holding scoot, the pledge responsibility for the appreciation of the associated genius.

 Since the process of minting **scoot** releases property rights to humanity at large, the underlying artwork ceases to be "private property."
 Essentially, trading **scoot** on the **responsibility domain** is a trade in appreciation of human creativity -- an exchange of opinions and not property.
 Monetarily, this appreciation can only be realized by trading **scoot** for **asimov**.
 An argument can be made those trades confined to the **responsibility domain** are not capital gains, though this is not the purpose of the arrangement.

 The two domains have separate purposes.
 The **responsibility domain** is a market for the appreciation of human genius. **Scoot traders** are speculating in vanity and investing in genius.
 The difference in opinion between experts and the masses is the arbitrage opportunity.
 The **value domain** establishes a metric, how much is the sum total of human genius is worth to humanity in terms of commerce.

 At establishment, the Foundation will mint an arbitrary amount of **asimov**.
-Let's say there are 1 trillion (1T) asimov minted, but held in reserve.
+Let's say there are 1 trillion (1T) asimov minted and held in reserve.
 The Foundation's purpose is the appreciation of human genius -- it does this by purchasing scoot in the **responsibility domain** and holding them.
 A division of the Foundation called the Encyclopedists[^8] are responsible for the appreciation -- in both senses.
 They act as researchers, providing **scootees** with advice and tools for establishing a digital data store, the scoot-chain, for each work of art, and interfacing with academia, and spreading public awareness of art.
 They are also buyers of genius and sellers of vanity.

 The Foundation maintains the open-source software stack and applications used both to trade scoot and asimov.
 Historical records of both trades in responsibility as well as research and in the case of IP, the actual works of creativity, are maintained on the scoot-chain.
 The Foundation will facilitate maintenance of at least one copy of each scoot-chain, but the actual responsibility for decentralized scoot-chain will data sharing agreements between **scootees**.